Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

         - Examples: OWL, RDF, SPARQL endpoints.
     4. Reusable
         - Detailed Metadata: Provide comprehensive and rich metadata that describes not just the data but also its context, provenance, and how it can be reused (methodology, instruments, software used).
-        - Data Licensing: Use appropriate licenses (such as Creative Commons licenses) to clearly specify how your data may be reused with regard to legal and ethical constraints.
+        - Data Licensing: Use appropriate licences (such as Creative Commons licences) to clearly specify how your data may be reused with regard to legal and ethical constraints.
         - Tools: Metadata schemas like DataCite, Dublin Core, and discipline-specific standards like ISO 19115 for geospatial data.
         - Data Provenance: Track and document data provenance (how data was collected, processed, or transformed) so future users can assess the quality and suitability of the data for reuse.
         - Tools: ProvONE (for provenance tracking), RO-Crate (for research objects).